What is usenet?

 How To Get Started With Usenet

-Newshosting is one of the easiest providers to get started with – to begin accessing Usenet, simply start a free 14 day trial with us.
+Newshosting is one of the easiest providers to get started with – to begin accessing Usenet, simply sign up risk-free with a 30 day money-back guarantee.
 From there, the rest is easy:

 After signing up, the first thing you’ll need to do is download your free Newshosting newsreader.
 Upon entering your Newshosting credentials on its login screen, you can immediately begin searching for content, contributing to newsgroups, and downloading files!